 The woman’s problems just got worse when her mother-in-law visited just four hours after her baby was born.

-“Four hours after my DD (darling daughter) was born, I was doing skin-to-skin.
+“Four hours after my my darling daughter was born, I was doing skin-to-skin.
 I was exhausted, in pain, and overwhelmed,” she wrote.

-“She arrived at the hospital and tried to take DD off me four times, telling me I would spoil her by holding her too much.
+“She arrived at the hospital and tried to take my daughter off me four times, telling me I would spoil her by holding her too much.

 “Then as I tried to breastfeed she marched over, taking full advantage of my drugged up state, got my nipple between her fingers and started ramming it in my daughter’s mouth.